Martingale Calculator

 10. $5,120 ($5,110)

-Within ten consecutive bets using the Martingale Strategy, you can be out $5,110 despite only starting at $10.
-And, if you do end up winning that 11th bet, you’re simply compensating for doing the Martingale Strategy to make back that initial bet.
+After 10 consecutive lost bets using the Martingale Strategy, you’ll be out $5,110 despite only starting with a $10 stake.
+And, if you win that 11th bet, you’re simply compensating for the Martingale Strategy to win back that initial bet.

-In the sports betting world, that means even a 60% bettor could go from a comfortable loss to missing rent in a matter of days.
+In the sports betting world, even a 60% bettor could go from a comfortable loss to missing rent in days.

-With sports betting, it may seem more feasible to recoup your losses by placing smaller bets.
-The problem is that the longer the odds, the lower the likelihood of winning.
-It may be possible to place a $100 bet on +5120 odds and make $5,120 in one go, but the chances are extremely low, thus the higher potential payout.
+With sports betting, recouping your losses may seem more feasible by placing smaller bets.
+The problem is that with longer odds, there’s a lower likelihood of winning.
+It may be possible to place a $100 bet on +5120 odds to make $5,120 in one go, but the chances of hitting this bet are extremely low — thus, the potential payout is higher.

-However, sports betting very rarely offers double or nothing odds.
-The closest is usually the standard points spread odds of -110.
-That means if you place a $110 bet, you win $100.
+However, sports betting very rarely offers double-or-nothing odds.
+The closest is usually the standard point spread odds of -110.
+If you place a $110 bet at -110 odds, you can win $100.

-The standard -110 sports bets are actually similar to betting on black or red on roulette because there are one or two green pockets on the roulette wheel.
-If the ball lands in a green pocket, all outside bets (including black or red) lose.
-That’s the casino’s house edge, and that extra 10 is the sportsbook’s version of that.
-(It’s just called the “vig” rather than the house edge.)
+The standard -110 sports bets are similar to betting on black or red on roulette because there are one or two green pockets on the roulette wheel.
+All outside bets (including black or red) lose if the ball lands in a green pocket.
+That’s the casino’s house edge, and the extra -10 is the sportsbook’s version of that (It’s referred to as the vigorish or “vig” rather than the house edge.)

 For long-term use of the Martingale System, your best bet (other than using an entirely different strategy) is to focus on those -110 payouts.
-This will ensure that you’re getting the same payout potential each time you place a bet.
+This will ensure you get the same payout potential each time you place a bet.

-If you do decide to use the Martingale System, this calculator will help you determine the size of your next wager based on the odds of the bet and the amount in losses that you’re trying to recoup.
+If you decide to use the Martingale System, this calculator will help you determine the size of your next wager based on the odds of the bet and the amount of losses you’re trying to recoup.

 The calculator is most helpful when you’re dealing with inconsistent odds.
 For example, if you bet $100 on a -110 bet, you could technically make up those losses with a $10 bet on odds of +1000 or longer.